 Ella was right to be concerned as chronic pain of any type can be debilitating.
 If not treated properly, it can lead to other health problems down the road as well as anxiety and depression and a gradually diminishing quality of life.

-But Ella should also be careful not to jump to conclusions.
+However, Ella should also be careful not to jump to conclusions.
 Some studies have found that many people are misdiagnosed with fibromyalgia when their symptoms may be caused by something else.
-In 2003, for example, researchers found that the diagnosis of fibromyalgia (FM) was ultimately correct in only 34 percent of patients.
-That means the rest of the patients didn’t really have fibromyalgia—they had something else causing their symptoms.
+In 2003, for example, researchers found that the diagnosis of fibromyalgia was ultimately correct in only 34 percent of patients.
+That means the rest of the patients didn’t really have fibromyalgia — they had something else causing their symptoms.

-“There is a disturbing inaccuracy, mostly observed to be overdiagnosis, in the diagnosis of FM by referring physicians,” the researchers wrote.
+“There is a disturbing inaccuracy, mostly observed to be overdiagnosis, in the diagnosis of fibromyalgia by referring physicians,” the researchers wrote.
 They advised doctors to consider other possibilities when addressing musculoskeletal pain.

-Though most of us know that fibromyalgia refers to chronic pain of some sort, it’s easy to get confused about what it is, exactly.
+Although most of us know that fibromyalgia refers to chronic pain of some sort, it’s easy to get confused about what it is exactly.
 According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), it is a “long-lasting or chronic disorder that causes muscle pain and fatigue (feeling tired).”